input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 ## Mithril keys certification

-The **Mithril Signer** uses your Cardano `operational certificate` and `KES secret key` files which enable:
+The **Mithril signer** uses your Cardano `operational certificate` and `KES secret key` files which enable:

 * Automatic computation of the `PoolId`
 * Verification of your `PoolId` ownership and the associated stake used by the Mithril protocol
-* Verification of your Mithril `Signer secret key` ownership, which allows you to participate in the multi-signature process for certificate production on the Mithril network
+* Verification of your Mithril `signer secret key` ownership, which allows you to participate in the multi-signature process for certificate production on the Mithril network

 ## Pre-requisites